Density of positive closed currents, a theory of non-generic intersections: Introduction

-Assume that $p_1+p_2\leq k$ and that there is a only one tangent current $S$ to $T_1\otimes T_2$ along $\Delta$.
-Assume also that for $j>k-p_1-p_2$, the current $S$ vanishes on the pull-back of $(j,j)$-forms by the canonical projection onto $X$.
+Assume that $p_1+p_2\leq k$ and that there is only one tangent current $S$ to $T_1\otimes T_2$ along $\Delta$.
+Assume also that for $j>k-p_1-p_2$, the current $S$ vanishes on the pull-back of $(j,j)$-forms by the canonical projection onto $\Delta$ which is canonically identified with $X$.
 Then we show that $S$ is the pull-back of a unique positive closed current $S^h$ of bidegree $(p_1+p_2,p_1+p_2)$ on $X$.
-In this case, we call $S^h$ the wedge-product of $T_1$ and $T_2$ and denote it by $T_1\curlywedge T_2$.
+In this case, we call $S^h$ the {\it wedge-product} of $T_1$ and $T_2$ and denote it by $T_1\curlywedge T_2$.
 The notion can be extended to a finite number of currents.
 So the density of currents extends the theory of intersection.
-This is the intersection theory we use in the dynamical context in order to prove that some densities vanish.
+We believe that this notion of intersection of currents, combined with the use of our theory of super-potentials, solves Demailly's problem in \cite[p.16]{Demailly2} and needs to be developed.

 In Sections \ref{section_preliminar} and \ref{section_fibration}, we will recall some basic notions on positive closed currents and we give several properties that will be used in our study.
-In particular, we introduce the $\star$-norm for currents which is useful in the mass estimates of the currents $T_\lambda$ in Theorem \ref{th_main_bis} and of wedge-products of currents.
-We also prove extension results needed when dealing with blow-up and with the map $\tau$ which is not holomorphic.
+In particular, we introduce the $\star$-norm for currents.
+This norm is useful for the mass estimates of the currents $T_\lambda$ in Theorem \ref{th_main_bis} and of wedge-products of currents.
+We also prove the extension results needed when dealing with blow-up and with the map $\tau$ which is not holomorphic.
 We then introduce the notion of horizontal dimension of a current on a projective fibration and the notion of $V$-conic currents on a vector bundle over $V$.

 Tangent currents and tangent classes will be introduced in Section \ref{section_tangent}.
-We will prove there a property of semi-continuity of the tangent class which is similar to the semi-continuity of Lelong number with respect to the current.
+We will prove there, a property of semi-continuity of the tangent class which is similar to the semi-continuity of Lelong number with respect to the current.
 We will also give several properties which allow to compute tangent classes.
 In particular, we can compute such classes using strict transforms of current and blow-up of manifolds as in Siu's results on Lelong numbers.
 Finally, the density of currents and the first properties of a new intersection theory are presented in Section \ref{section_density}.
 We will compare our definition with a classical notion of intersection of $(1,1)$-currents.
-Applications to dynamics will be given in the second part of the paper.
+Some applications to dynamics are given in \cite{DinhNguyenTruong,DinhSibony12}.